kubesphere/helm-charts/src/test/minio-gateway/README.md

 # NOTICE
 This chart is made based on bitnami/minio chart version 7.1.7 app version 2021.6.17.
-The major difference is this chart is using official minio image and the gateway supports external etcd as data store.
+The major difference is this chart is using official minio image and the gateway supports external etcd as data store to persist IAM data.

-If you don't install a minio gateway or don't need a external data store, please use the official [bitnami minio chart](https://charts.bitnami.com/bitnami) instead.
+If you don't install a minio gateway or don't need an external data store, please use the official [bitnami minio chart](https://charts.bitnami.com/bitnami) instead.

 # Bitnami Object Storage Helm Chart based on MinIO&reg;